Emma Davies (actress)

 Emma-Kate Davies (born 7 March 1970) is an English actress.
 She is the daughter of actor Geoffrey Davies, of the television comedy series Doctor in the House.
 She is notably recognised for her role of Anna De Souza in the ITV soap Emmerdale and for her portrayal of Diana Mitford-Guinness (later Lady Diana Mosley) in the Channel 4 mini series Mosley.
-She currently resides in Barnes, South-West London with her husband Ross Allen, a garden designer and their daughter Camille.
+She currently resides in South-West London with her husband Ross Allen, a garden designer, and their daughter Camille.